-Barbara Duffield, Policy Director, began her involvement in homeless issues in 1990 as a tutor for homeless children in Washington, DC.
+Barbara Duffield, Director of Policy and Programs, began her involvement in homeless issues in 1990 as a tutor for homeless children in Washington, DC.
 She subsequently joined the National Coalition for the Homeless (NCH) and served as Director of Education for NCH from 1994-2003, working closely with educators, service providers, federal agencies and Congressional offices to strengthen policy and practice on children’s issues.
 Barbara has conducted hundreds of trainings around the United States for school districts, community organizations, and local, state, and national groups to assist in the implementation of the McKinney-Vento Act.
 She is a frequently-quoted source in print media, and has appeared on television and radio news programs to discuss issues relating to homeless children.
 In addition, she has published several academic articles on policy and advocacy issues relating to the education of homeless children and youth.
 She is co-author of Educating Children Without Housing, published by the American Bar Association.'In addition to her work with NAEHCY and NCH, Barbara is a founding and continuing Advisory Committee member for the LeTendre Education Fund for Homeless Children, which provides scholarships for homeless and formerly homeless young people who wish to pursue post-secondary education.

 Barbara Duffield was born and raised in Michigan, and she received her Bachelor's degree summa cum laude in Political Science from the University of Michigan.

-Patricia Julianelle, Legal Director, advises attorneys, educators, and policymakers across the country on the rights of children and youth experiencing homelessness and works to enforce those rights through direct advocacy, education, outreach, and legislative advocacy.
+Patricia Julianelle, Director of State Projects and Legal Affairs, advises attorneys, educators, and policymakers across the country on the rights of children and youth experiencing homelessness and works to enforce those rights through direct advocacy, education, outreach, and legislative advocacy.
 She has conducted workshops on the rights of children and youth at conferences across the nation, and her writing has been published in academic journals, including the Children’s Legal Rights Journal, Seattle Journal of Social Justice, and the Journal of Poverty Law and Policy, and two books.
 She also works as an independent Legal Consultant for state and local governments and non-profit organizations, such as the National Disability Rights Network, the University of Texas, and the California Research Bureau.
 She graduated from Yale University and received her J.D. summa cum laude from Northwestern School of Law of Lewis & Clark College.

 Patricia’s commitment to advocating for youth’s education arises from her experiences assisting juvenile public defenders, representing disadvantaged families as a special education attorney, and experiencing urban education first-hand as an assistant high school teacher in Washington, DC, and Portland, OR.